Renting Guide

 AI summary

-A flatmate agreement sets clear expectations in a shared home, preventing disputes over rent, bills, and chores.
-It protects both the head tenant and the flatmates living in the property.
+A flatmate agreement clarifies rules and expectations in a shared home, preventing disputes over rent, bills, and chores.
+It protects both the head tenant and other flatmates.

-Unlike a tenant on the main lease, a flatmate isn't covered by the Residential Tenancies Act.
-This written, signed agreement should cover key details like rent, bond, notice periods, and house rules.
+Unlike tenants on the lease, flatmates are not covered by the Residential Tenancies Act.
+This written, signed agreement defines their rights and obligations, including:

 Tenancy agreements vs. flatmate agreements in NZ